LOOKING FOR PLATFORM V2011101 GUIDES?If you’re using Platform API v2011101, see Legacy Guides.

 Handling events in WebViews

-Your native app must intercept all widget events and decide to either block or allow the event and send the user to the browser (like when a user is trying to visit a bank's site or trying to authenticate via OAuth).
+Your native app must intercept all widget events and decide to either block or allow the event and send the user to the browser (like when a user is trying to visit a bank’s site or trying to authenticate via OAuth).Failure to appropriately handle navigation events in a WebView can lead to broken behavior, like replacing the Connect Widget with the bank’s website with no way for the user to get back.

-Build an OAuth Flow
+4. Build an OAuth Flow

-Before you can use OAuth with real institutions, you must register for OAuth and request production access.
-If you haven't registered yet, you can still use our test institutions.
+REGISTERING FOR OAUTHBefore you can use OAuth with real institutions, you must register for OAuth and request production access.
+If you haven’t registered yet, you can still use our test institutions.

 - Send the user to the financial institution’s site